$W$-boson production in polarized proton-proton collisions at RHIC through next-to-next-to-leading order in perturbative QCD: Numerical results

 \section{Numerical results}

 We present here numerical results for $W^{\pm}$ production in polarized $pp$ collisions at NNLO.
 We assume $\sqrt{s}=510$ GeV, suitable for the 2013 run of RHIC.
 Following the single-spin asymmetry analysis of Ref.~\cite{Adam:2018bam} we impose the following cut on the transverse momentum of the final-state lepton: $25 < p_T^e < 50$ GeV.
 We use the NNPDFpol1.1 NLO parton distribution function extraction for polarized PDFs~\cite{Nocera:2014gqa}, while for unpolarized PDFs we use NNPDF 3.0 at NNLO~\cite{Ball:2014uwa}.
 In principle our polarized cross section should be combined with a NNLO extraction of polarized PDFs, but as discussed in the introduction no such set currently exists.
 For the central values of our predictions we assume that the renormalization and factorization scales are equal to $\mu_R = \mu_F=M_W$.
 To estimate the residual theoretical error we vary the scales separately around this central value by a factor of two in each direction, subject to the constraint $1/2 \leq \mu_R/\mu_F \leq 2$.
+To calculate the scale uncertainties of $A_L$, we treat the numerator and denominator as fully correlated.
+Since experimentally the same events appear in both the numerator and denominator of the asymmetry, only combined in a different way, we believe that it is reasonable to assume correlated scales in the numerator and denominator of the theoretical prediction.
+If the scales are instead treated as uncorrelated, the scale uncertainty increases slightly but is still much smaller than the PDF uncertainty.